 Run a self-awareness campaign with relation to energy consumption and sustainability within our UK office:

 Time frame: Next 6 months

-The CEO, Sam Clark and the Sustainability Officer will share the environmental policy and green actions with the remainder of staff over a staff meeting.
+The CEO, Sam Clark and the Sustainability Office will share the environmental policy and green actions with the remainder of staff over a staff meeting.
 Stickers will be used to remind staff to turn off lights, taps, radiators etc.

 Reduce energy consumption within our UK office by 30% over the next year:

 Steps will be taken to reduce energy loss through draft proofing of our Clapham office, and through an awareness campaign amongst staff to switch off lights, taps and radiators when not needed.
-The individual closing the office at the end of each working day should ensure that all PC monitors, printers and lights are switched off, and no machine is left on standby unless expressly authorized.
+The individual closing the office at the end of each working day should ensure that all PC monitors, printers and lights are switched off, and no machine is left on standby unless expressly authorised.

 Embed sustainable development principles into the core business practices throughout Experience Travel Group, both in the UK office and in the offices of our ground handlers:

 This target will be implemented through continued education of both the UK-based and overseas team members with regards to ongoing ethical and environmental issues.
 Product will be revised throughout the year, with quarterly meetings to ensure all team members are up to date.
 Company-wide (including local ground handlers) training will be implemented to encourage and educate with regards to implementing sustainable travel policies.